 The College is committed to working with news media while remaining sensitive to the central educational purpose for which the College was established.
 We also remain attentive to the safety of members of the College community.

 The Media Relations staff comprises public relations professionals and former journalists who can answer questions about the College, coordinate interviews and secure locations for video and photo shoots.

-If you are seeking an official response from the College, commentary or analysis from a faculty expert, or would like to be added to the news release distribution list, please contact Vice President for Communications Kevin Burke.
+If you are seeking an official response from the College, commentary or analysis from a faculty expert, or would like to be added to the news release distribution list, please contact Media Relations Director Peter Durantine.

-Information about sports and recreation at Franklin & Marshall is managed by Michael Blymier, director of athletic communications, in the Department of Athletics and Recreation.
+Information about sports and recreation at Franklin & Marshall is managed by Director of Athletic Communications Justin Grube, in the Department of Athletics and Recreation.

 Members of the news media must obtain written permission to capture photographic or video images or audio of individual members of the Franklin & Marshall community.
 News organizations are asked to respect the right of Franklin & Marshall College students, faculty and staff to decline to be interviewed or photographed in a way that they would be identifiable.

 The exception is events advertised as open to the public for which there is no expectation of privacy of those in attendance.